Coming to Terms with Ketamine’s Addictive Potential

 However, addiction develops when one continues to regularly use ketamine despite its negative (physical and/or psychological) effects.

-Why Ketamine is More Addictive Than Classic Psychedelics
+Why is Ketamine’s Addictive Potential Greater Than Classic Psychedelics’?

 There is ongoing debate in psychedelic circles as to whether ketamine should be considered a psychedelic.
 Many think of it as a non-classic psychedelic, whereas others might refer to it as psychedelic-like.
 Its mechanism of action does differ from classic psychedelics.
 It binds to glutamate receptors as opposed to serotonin receptors.
 Based on its pharmacology, it is classified as a dissociative substance.